hannacodes/RockBottom/README.md

 - pygame
   - using its built in functions to display and make a game
 - Game Design
-  - how to make fun levels and assets
+  - how to make fun levels and relevant, thematic assets

 ---